State of Compliance 2025: What Firms Need to Know

 Clients aren't just looking for firms on Google anymore; they're turning to AI-driven search tools like ChatGPT and social media to learn about investment strategies, banks with competitive rates, and the best insurance providers.

 People are actively seeking financial guidance like never before.
-Google Trends data reveals a massive surge in searches for financial advisors, reaching the highest levels since the start of the pandemic.
-This again shows that serving as a trusted advisor has the potential to generate huge opportunities for firms in times of uncertainty.
+Data reveals a massive surge in searches for financial advisors, reaching the highest levels since the start of the pandemic.
+This again shows that serving as a trusted advisor may present opportunities for firms in times of uncertainty.

 • Clear procedures for evaluating new digital engagement channels.
 Defining what elements must be present in order to roll out a new channel is a critical first step.